Dark Blood: Production

 Dark Blood began shooting September 21, 1993 and consisted of roughly five weeks of on location shooting in Torrey, Utah and was scheduled to complete three weeks of filming interior scenes in Los Angeles, California on a sound stage.
 Parts of the film were also shot in Gallup, New Mexico.
 There is a scene shot at Mesa Verde National Park in Montezuma County, Colorado.
 The film had a budget of under $10 million.
 Filming was 80% finished before Phoenix's death on October 31, 1993.
 Production halted while insurers and financiers tried to determine if the movie could be completed, but with important scenes still needing to be shot, the film was abandoned on November 18 of that same year.
 The film was due to be released in the United States by Fine Line Features and by New Line internationally.
 For the 2012 release, roughly four to six missing scenes were replaced with Sluizer providing narration.

 It was revealed in October 2011 that director George Sluizer had held onto the footage, fearing it would be destroyed, and that he had reedited the material and believed that with some adjustments a completed film could be released in 2012.
 In 1999 the insurance company that owned the negatives wanted to stop paying storage costs, so they considered having the film destroyed.
 Sluizer entered the storage area that held the negative and removed it.
 It was speculated that Sluizer would ask Phoenix's younger brother Joaquin Phoenix to dub River's voice.
 The Phoenix family made it clear that they would not participate in the project, saying in a statement, "In regard to releasing River's last film, Joaquin Phoenix and his family have not been in communication with the director nor will they participate in any way.”

 On May 18, 2012, a trailer for the film and an interview with Sluizer were released on YouTube.
 The film premiered to an invited audience on September 27, 2012, at the Netherlands Film Festival in Utrecht, Netherlands.
 It had its international premiere out of competition at the 63rd Berlin International Film Festival.

+A regioncode free DVD (in English with optional German subtitles) was released in Germany in January 2018 by Missing Films.